ToshioCP/Gtk4-tutorial/src/sec10.src.md

 # Build system

-## What do we need to think about to manage big source files?
+## Managing big source files

 We've compiled a small editor so far.
 But Some bad signs are beginning to appear.

-- We've had only one C source file and put everything into it.
+- We've had only one C source file and put everything in it.
 We need to sort it out.
 - There are two compilers, `gcc` and `glib-compile-resources`.
 We should control them by one building tool.